JorianWoltjer/AutoCaptions/README.md

 **Transcribe an audio file to Premiere Pro layers**

 A GUI tool that uses [OpenAI's Whisper](https://github.com/openai/whisper) to transcribe text from an audio/video file, into a Premiere Pro sequence to automate the creation of subtitles.
-Mainly for adding quick subtitles to action-packed video's, by making segments of a small word count.
+Mainly for adding quick subtitles to action-packed videos, by making segments of a small word count.

 Outputs a `.xml` file which is a sequence containing text layers (Essential Graphics) that can be imported into your Premiere Pro project.

+Uses [`stable-ts`](https://github.com/jianfch/stable-ts) regrouping functions to split the result into small configurable segments.

 ## Installation